-As the largest municipality in Morgan County, Fort Morgan is located on the high plains of northeastern Colorado – 82 miles northeast of Denver.
-Several historic attractions, a quaint downtown, and a lively music scene make Fort Morgan a worth-while stop.
+As the largest municipality in Morgan County, Fort Morgan is located on the high plains of northeastern Colorado about 82 miles northeast of Denver.
+The town sits on the banks of the South Platte River and has plenty of community parks to get some fresh air.

-In 2010 there was a recorded population of 11,315.
-The elevation of the Morgan County town is 4,324 feet.
+In 2020 there was a recorded population of 11,597.
+The elevation of this Morgan County town is 4,324 feet.
+Several historic attractions, a quaint downtown, and a lively music scene make Fort Morgan a worthwhile stop.

 Pawnee Pioneer Trail Scenic & Historic Byway – From town, take this historic byway up to the Pawnee National Grassland.
 As one of Colorado’s natural prairie landscapes, this wide-open space is great for exploring wildlife, nature, and beautiful scenery.
 Hiking can be enjoyed at the Pawnee Buttes Trail.

-Rainbow Arch Bridge – spanning the South Platte River, the Rainbow Bridge is one of the last few bridges of its kind left standing.
+Rainbow Arch Bridge – Spanning the South Platte River, the Rainbow Bridge is one of the last few bridges of its kind left standing.
 It has also been placed on the National Register of Historic Places.
 Take a stroll across for a beautiful view of the South Platte River.

-Camping: Read about the camping near Fort Morgan and Jackson Lake.
+- Read about the camping near Fort Morgan and Jackson Lake.

-- Read about the best hotels in Fort Morgan.
+Read about the best hotels in Fort Morgan.

 Activities near Fort Morgan